sinse100/SANE_top_tier_conference_paper/README.md

 + Does one CI-ze fit all?
 How Continuous Integration Performs in Different Contexts
 + CONCORD: A DSL for Generating Simplified and Scalable Graph-Based Code Representations
 ### 2025
+### 2024
++ How Dataflow Diagrams Impact Software Security Analysis: an Empirical Experiment

 ## OOPLSA
 ### 2025